Siddhantv1/cagebait/README.md

-# CAGEBAIT: A useful Honeypot API Endpoint to trap Scammers
+# CAGEBAIT: Honeypot API Endpoint to trap Scammers

 An AI-powered scam detection and engagement API that detects scam messages, chats with scammers using AI personas, extracts intelligence (bank accounts, UPI IDs, phone numbers, links), and reports back to GUVI.